harrybrwn/apizza/README.md

 ```

 ### Setup
+The most you have to do as a user in terms of setting up apizza is fill in the
+config variables.
+The only config variables that are manditory are "Address"
+and "Service" but the other config variables contain information that the Dominos
+website uses.

+> **Note**: The config file won't exist if apizza is not run at least once.

-You can either use the built-in `get` and `set` commands to configure apizza or
+To edit the config file, you can either use the built-in `config get` and
-you can edit the `config.json` file in your home path.
-Both of these setup methods
+`config set` commands to configure apizza or you can edit the `config.json` file
+in your home path.
+Both of these setup methods will have the same results If you
-will have the same results, however, the config folder will not be created if
-the program is not run at least once.
-If you add a key-value pair to the
-`config.json` file that is not already in the file it will be overwritten the
+add a key-value pair to the `config.json` file that is not already in the file
-next time the program is run.
+it will be overwritten the next time the program is run.

 The `get` and `set` comands can be used one at a time,
 ```